cgungaloo/crud_api_CF/README.md

 ### Explanation

 I start by declaring the function name *"lambda_hander"*.
 This can be any name but its important as it will be used to in the cloudformation script as a reference
-A logger is also intialised and set to INFO so that we can log aspects of the function at runtime.
+A logger is also initialised and set to INFO so that we can log aspects of the function at runtime.

-We then need to intialise an object that represent resources in AWS.
+We then need to initialise an object that represent resources in AWS.
 In this case, as we are interacting with dyanmoDB, we need an instantiation of dynamoDB.
 We use boto3 to do this.

 ```python
     client = boto3.resource('dynamodb')